devkat/mapstruct-immutable-example/README.md

-# Immutable Domain Objects with MapStruct and Immutables
+# Safe Domain Objects with MapStruct and Immutables

-This is the example code for the article [Immutable Domain Objects with MapStruct and Immutables]() on dev.to.
+This is the example code for the article [Safe Domain Objects with MapStruct and Immutables]() on dev.to.

 ## Prerequisites